hardcover coming soon!

 I began participating in 2017; instead of using the daily word prompts, I designed a set of characters and then let a narrative develop organically based on what my brain conjured for me every day.
 I continued this approach in 2018 and 2019.

-For 2021 I am doing very small and simple ink studies of abstract objects in a numerical series from 1 to 31.
+For 2021 I did very small and simple ink studies of abstract objects in a numerical series from 1 to 31.